filip-szczepankiewicz/fwf_seq_resources/README.md

 ## Free Waveform Encoding (FWF) sequence resources

 ### Overview
 This repository contains materials and tools to support the implementation and use of the "Free Waveform" (FWF) MRI pulse sequence.
 The sequence was developed for the Philips and Siemens platforms by F Szczepankiewicz, C-F Westin and M Nilsson at Lund University and Harvard University.
 Similar pulse sequences have also been implemented on GE and United Imaging MRI platforms by the respective vendors.
+An implementation for Bruker spectrometers was developed by D Topgaard, and is available [here](https://github.com/filip-szczepankiewicz/md-dmri/tree/master/acq/bruker).

 The sequence is a diffusion-weighted spin-echo that facilitates the execution of user-defined gradient waveforms for the purposes of tensor-valued diffusion encoding and other methods that require arbitrary modulation of the gradients.